 The Questions We Answer

 As a Russian-American, I’m used to answering questions about Russia.
 Most of them are mundane, revolving around the same theme: how much does it cost to buy this or that in Russia?
-Apartment prices usually attract the bulk of the attention.
-My notion that these prices can dramatically vary between Moscow and, say, a small city in Siberia, usually meets with an incredulous stare.
-A claim that most Americans wouldn’t afford to buy an apartment in some neighborhoods in Moscow stuns many people.
+Apartment prices usually attract the bulk of attention.
+My notion that these prices can dramatically vary between Moscow and, say, a small city in Siberia usually meets with an incredulous stare.
+A claim that most Americans wouldn’t afford an apartment in some neighborhoods in Moscow stuns many people.

 There are, of course, questions about politics.
 After being asked a zillion times what I think about Putin, I now deliver a response as polished as a professional elevator pitch.
-(I can’t repeat it here.)
+(Sorry, I can’t reproduce it here.)
 I also remember a question that made me almost speechless: “Was your last czar (Nicolas II) also president?”
 Hmm, no, he was not.

 Happy Thanksgiving to all my American friends and colleagues!